 Of 14 studies on the mortality of firefighters, 11 found excess risk for brain cancer.

 One study of 5,414 Toronto firefighters found 14 deaths from brain or nervous system cancers among the 777 firefighters who died during the period of the study.
 The study referred to this as a statistically significant finding.
 (In 1994, brain cancer was the cause of death in 2.6 per cent of those Canadian males who died).

 Earlier studies of firefighter mortality that did not identify brain cancer as a cause of death were done before the widespread introduction of plastics in the 1950s.

-There are two types of brain tumours.
-Gliomas are primary tumours that arise in the brain.
-Secondary tumours are cancers that travel from another part of the body.
+There are two types of brain tumors.
+Gliomas are primary tumors that arise in the brain.
+Secondary tumors are cancers that travel from another part of the body.